sebzuddas/sebzuddas.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
 icon: fas fa-info-circle
-order: 4
+order: 10
 ---

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip } -->

 Hello!
-I’m Seb, a Systems Engineer with a passion for building systems that work for humanity.
+I’m Seb, I'm on a mission to build systems that work for humanity.

-With a Master’s in Systems & Control Engineering from the University of Sheffield, I’ve navigated through roles that include the development of digital twins, creating avionic systems in amateur rocketry, working with tech-centred startups, and the modelling and simulation of complex systems.
+Having graduated with a Master’s in Systems & Control Engineering from the University of Sheffield, I’ve navigated through roles that include the development of digital twins, creating avionic systems in amateur rocketry, working with tech-centred startups, and the modelling and simulation of complex systems.

 My approach is rooted in creating systems that not only solve problems but also contribute positively to life on Earth.
 I believe in the power of developing technology with a systems approach to foster synergy and efficiency.